Apple in 2018: Five questions we need to ask

 Where does Apple go with augmented reality?
 And what about virtual reality?

-Cook compared AR to the impact of the smartphone on the world's population.
+Apple CEO Tim Cook has compared AR's potential to the impact of the smartphone on the world's population.
 "We don't have to think the iPhone is about a certain demographic, or country or vertical market: It's for everyone," Cook said during an interview with The Independent earlier this year.
 "I think AR is that big.
 It's huge."

 So far, there are about 1,000 AR apps available for the iPhone and iPad.
 For the tech to become as big as Cook predicts, that figure needs to rise.

 Along with pushing augmented reality software, Apple is rumored to be working on AR goggles.
-It's unclear when something like that would hit the market or how it would avoid the problems Google saw with its Glass.
+It's unclear when something like that would hit the market or how it would avoid the problems Google saw with its Glass eyewear.

-Apple also hasn't made any moves into virtual reality, despite rivals like Samsung, HTC and others pushing the technology that makes you feel like you're in a different world.
+Apple also hasn't made any moves into virtual reality, even as companies like Samsung, HTC and Facebook's Oculus push the technology that makes you feel like you're in a different world.

 How deep will Apple get into the entertainment business?